 Marsha Plucinik became our office manager in November 2010.
 She lives in Baldwinsville with her husband, Dennis.
 They have three adult children and four grandchildren.
 Marsha is a member of Baldwinsville United Methodist Church, where she continues to serve in various ministries.
 She has been a church secretary in Baldwinsville and Hackettstown, N.J.
 Her hobbies include sewing, watercolor painting and golf.

 Rachel Kgama became our executive administrator in July 2015.
 She’s been a member of our staff since 2005.
 A native of Monticello in the Catskills, Rachel attended City College and Cambridge Business School in New York City.
 She is a retired supervisor from General Motors Acceptance Corp. in Syracuse.
-Her husband, Sekgoma, is retired from the Syracuse City School District.
-They have two daughters.
-One daughter, Moikgantsi, is married to Gregory Gates and they are the parents of a son, Kgari.
-Moikgantsi and Gregory are involved in marketing and presenting independent films and also event planning.
-Daughter MaNtsetse graduated from University at Albany with a master’s degree in public health with an emphasis in epidemiology.
-Rachel has been an elder in the Lighthouse of Ministries for seven years.
+She’s married and has two adult daughters and one grandchild.
+Rachel has been an elder in the Lighthouse of Ministries for 10 years.
 Her hobbies and interests include traveling, movies, especially old black and white movies, books, plants and baking.

 Martha Sutter, our music director and Senior Choir director, has been with UUMC since 1982.
 A Skaneateles native, she began as our alto soloist and moved into her current roles in 1991.
 Martha also is the assistant dean of the Office of Student Affairs in the College of Visual and Performing Arts at Syracuse University.
 She attended the Crane School of Music for her bachelor of music education degree and obtained her master’s degree in music/vocal performance from SU.
 She’s taught at Liverpool and Henninger High Schools, Hamilton College and SU.
 Her husband, David Ross, is a retired bassoonist from the Syracuse Symphony Orchestra.
 They have one adult daughter.
 Martha’s hobbies include enjoying music, especially their daughter’s performances, spending time with family and traveling.